 Thrive Montgomery 2050 is about reimagining how we live, by prioritize walking, biking and rolling in our communities with buses to transport us elsewhere.
 It is the first comprehensive and actionable plan to bring this vision to reality, by prioritizing pedestrian and bike projects: longer crosswalk times, accessible sidewalks, updated lighting and county control over some state highways.
 It begun with "road diets", that will eliminate car lanes and create protected bike lanes where parking and EV charging stations existed.
 However, according to the Planning document, the plan's implementations costs exceed funds allocated for pedestrian and safety measures.
 The Solution presented is to further tax those who can least afford to be taxed and lack access to participate in the political process..

-Sign up for updates and to learn the truth about Housing and Transit!
+Sign up for updates Housing and Transit!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.